BS in Mathematics

 RELATED COURSES IN BACHELOR OF SCIENCE

-The 26 semester hours of related area course work should be chosen according to the interests of the student in view of his or her anticipated career in mathematics.
+Three courses from any STEM area and additional semester hours of related area course work should be chosen according to the interests of the student in view of his or her anticipated career in mathematics.
 These courses could be in Accounting, Astronomy, Biology, Chemistry, Economics, Environmental Science, Engineering, Finance, Operations Analysis, Philosophy, Physics, Pharmacy and Pharmaceutical Sciences, Medicine and Life Sciences.

 Choices include courses numbered 2000 to 4990 for the following departments: ACCT, ASTR, BUAD, BIOE, CHEE, CHEM, CIVE, EBUS, EEES, FINA, GEOL, IBUS, IE, INBT, INBY, ISOM, ME, MIME, MGMT, MKTG, NASC, PHYS, PSLS, and TE; plus BIOL 2150 to 2180, 3000 to 4000; ECON 1150, 1200, 2000 to 4990; EECS 1100 to 4990.